leonjza/dotfiles/README.md

 You probably want to fork this repo unless you are happy with exactly what I have here.
 Regardless, clone the repo somewhere.
 This will become the source of your dotfiles too.

+The recommended font (with all of the icons etc.) is Meslo Nerd Font, and is documented [here](https://github.com/romkatv/powerlevel10k/blob/master/font.md).

+With the font installed and configured to be used in your terminal, clone the repo:

 ```bash
 git clone https://github.com/leonjza/dotfiles.git
 cd dotfiles